 Criminology and Criminal Justice

-The College for Public Health and Social Justice offers an undergraduate minor, major, and a master's degree in Criminology
+The College for Public Health and Social Justice offers both undergraduate and graduate degrees in Criminology & Criminal Justice

 The College for Public Health and Social Justice offers:

 - Bachelor of Arts in Criminology and Criminal Justice